pixincreate/configs/README.md

 - starship.toml: Tokyo-Night theme
 - VSCode profile: Tokyo-Night theme with the extensions that I use
 - Unixified powershell profile
+- Extras: GPEdit and HyperV enabler (Run in admin mode)

 ## Powershell for better life (Admin / sudo recommended)